WalletHub, Financial Company

 Progressive’s continuous insurance discount is available to customers who have maintained active insurance coverage, with Progressive or another carrier, for at least 6 months without interruption.
-Progressive offers several levels of continuous insurance discounts: Silver, Gold, Platinum I, Platinum II, Diamond, Emerald and Crown.
-The exact amount of the discount varies for each customer, depending on how long they have maintained insurance without any lapses or cancellation, as well as other factors like where they live and their driving record.
-But as long as a customer keeps continuous insurance coverage, they’ll advance to Progressive’s next discount level every 12 months.
+Progressive offers several levels of continuous insurance discounts, and the exact amount of the discount varies.

 - Silver: 6 months (any company)